-2020 AGM
+2021 AGM

-The 2020 AGM was held on 17 August 2020.
-The Company announced the poll results of the 2020 AGM in the manner prescribed under the GEM Listing Rules.
-The respective chairman of the Board and the Nomination Committee has attended the AGM held on 17 August 2020 to ensure effective communication with the Shareholders.
-The attendance record of the Directors at the 2020 AGM is set out below:
+The 2021 AGM was held on 10 September 2021.
+The Company announced the poll results of the 2021 AGM in the manner prescribed under the GEM Listing Rules.
+The respective chairman of the Board and the Nomination Committee has attended the AGM held on 10 September 2021 to ensure effective communication with the Shareholders.
+The attendance record of the Directors at the 2021 AGM is set out below:

 Name of Directors Number of general meeting attended/held

 Executive Directors

-Mr. Tang Hing Keung Ms. Woo Lan Ying (appointed on 9 March 2021 and no meeting was 1/1
+Mr. Tang Hing Keung 1/1

-held on or after her appointment) N/A
+Ms. Woo Lan Ying (resigned on 17 January 2022) 1/1

 Mr. Tang Ming Hei 1/1

-Ms. Au Man Yi 1/1
+Ms. Au Man Yi (resigned on 15 July 2021) N/A

 Non-executive Directors

 Ms. Au Fung Yee 1/1

 Mr. Au Lop Wah Edmond 1/1

 Independent Non-executive Directors

 Mr. Kwan Woon Man Boris 1/1

 Mr. Chiu Chi Wing 1/1

-Ms. Li Kai Lai Miranda 1/1
+Mr. Yeung Chi Fai 1/1

-Mr. Yeung Chi Fai (appointed on 5 March 2021 and no meeting was
+Ms Li Kai Lai Miranda (resigned on 16 February 2022) 1/1

-held on or after his appointment) N/A
+SHAREHOLDERS' RIGHTS

-SHAREHOLDERS' RIGHTS PROCEDURES FOR PUTTING FORWARD PROPOSALS AT SHAREHOLDERS' MEETINGS
+PROCEDURES FOR PUTTING FORWARD PROPOSALS AT SHAREHOLDERS' MEETINGS